react-cosmos/react-cosmos/docs/snowpack.md

 # React Cosmos + Snowpack = ❤️

 React Cosmos is dev environment for building scalable, high-quality user interfaces.
-Go to the [main README](https://github.com/react-cosmos/react-cosmos/blob/master/README.md) for an overall description of the project.
+Go to the [main README](https://github.com/react-cosmos/react-cosmos/blob/master/README.md) for a project description.

 Although it's most commonly used with webpack, Cosmos is made out of composable pieces that can be assembled with any build tool.
-Cosmos is already used without webpack in React Native projects, and there are Parcel and Browserify examples available too. _So how about Snowpack?_
+Cosmos is already used without webpack in React Native projects, and it works with Parcel and Browserify too. _So how about Snowpack?_

 Snowpack and Cosmos make a great match.
 Both focus on developer productivity and complement each other nicely.
 You get to narrow your focus down to a single component, which refreshes instantly when you make a change without losing state.